freeCodeCamp/guide/pages/docs/certificates-guide/storing-values-with-the-equal-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Storing Values with the Equal Operator"
+title: "Storing Values with the Equal Operator"
+parent: "certificates-guide"
 ---

 In Javascript, you can store a value in a variable with the assignment or equal (=) operator.